 Want to holiday somewhere stylish with your dog?
 Let them off-lead safe in the knowledge they won’t escape?
 Have a whole host of four-legged friends lined up as playmates?
 Then you’ve come to the right place.
 The award-winning cottages at Letheringham Water Mill are truly dog-friendly, rather than just dog-tolerant.
-Set in the peaceful Suffolk countryside, the five cottages – which sleep from two to eight – are perfect for pet owners.
+Set in the peaceful Suffolk countryside, the four cottages – which sleep from two to six – are perfect for pet owners.

 How dog-friendly is Letheringham Water Mill?

 It would be a struggle to find somewhere that welcomes pets as much as Letheringham Water Mill.
 According to the guestbook in our cottage, one holidaymaker has returned with their pooch 14 times in two years.
 That should tell you everything you need to know!

 Dogs stay for free in all of the cottages onsite and each one has a personalised wooden crate, packed with blankets, treats, toys, bowls and poo bags.
 It also doubles as a handy dog bed, if you’ve forgotten to pack your own.

 Pets are welcome to roam free in the grounds as the river and mill pond act as a natural boundary – but if you prefer to keep a close eye on your dog while still enjoying the fresh country air, make the most of the baby gates provided, which double up as dog protectors.
 Honestly, owners Richard and Jacqui have truly thought of everything.